 So there should be one package that works on any distro without any conflicts or distro specific hackery.

 Here is the website of the tool for building snap packages.

 Snapcraft - a tool for creating snaps.

-#2 Updated by Kristijan Zic almost 3 years ago
+#2 Updated by Kristijan Zic over 3 years ago

 Snaps can be installed in multiple versions for Linux too.